 In the supply chain particularly during transport, goods could be damaged or compromised because of the movement and long hours.
 This results in huge financial losses and more importantly the loss of integrity and customer trust.

 The warehousing and logistics industries of Australia will be worth more than $180 billion in a few years.
-The growth is phenomenal because of rising population and evolving customer demands (e.g. variety, rising consumption, evolving needs and preferences).
+The growth is phenomenal because of the rising population and evolving customer demands (e.g. variety, rising consumption, evolving needs and preferences).
 And, as Australia’s economic landscape still evolves, expect the logistics industries to evolve and accelerate as well.
 With this evolution comes more frequent and faster movement, which could then translate to more potential damages to goods and supplies.

 How important is real-time monitoring in the supply chain